 How will I know when I am done with counseling?

 The length of therapy services will depend on your needs and expectations.
 We want you to heal and get back to life as soon as possible too, but counseling is a marathon, not a sprint.
 Some can feel noticeable relief within the first couple of sessions, while other issues like compound and complex trauma may take a bit longer.

 The overall goal for all our first responders is symptom relief, improved resilience to future stressors, and optimal physical, emotional, and mental health.
 Specifically, we want you to love your work again, reconnect with your family, and achieve balance in all the roles of your life.

 You sacrifice so much to do a job that most only dream of as little children.
 You deserve a life free of pain and suffering, and full of peace and contentment.

 Don't Suffer in Silence, Let us Help You in Counseling for First Responders...

 Don’t spend another moment suffering in silence.
 Call us today and let us help you so you can get back to doing what you do best, helping us.
 If you would like to learn more about first responder counseling at Bayview Therapy or want to schedule an appointment with one of our therapists or psychologists, call 954-391-5305.
 We offer a free 15-minute consultation.
-We have three office locations in Broward County for your convenience (Fort Lauderdale, FL, and Coral Springs, FL.
+We have three office locations in Broward County for your convenience (Fort Lauderdale, FL, Coral Springs, FL, and Plantation, FL.